 The page titles in a row can be synonyms.
-For e.g. “Bhart”, “Al_Hind” and “India” redirect to same Article of India on wikipedia, ie these 3 are synonyms and wikipedia keeps track of synonyms.
-Wikipedia calls the synonym page titles as “Redirect Titles”.
+For e.g. “Bhart”, “Al_Hind” and “India” redirect to the same Article of India on Wikipedia, ie these 3 are synonyms and Wikipedia keeps track of synonyms.
+Wikipedia calls the synonym page titles “Redirect Titles”.

 The page visit count data that we discussed above gives info about page visits for “Bhart”, “Al_Hind” and “India” separately.
 To get the actual page visit count of “India” we need to aggregate the data for all synonyms/Redirect titles for “India”.
 Wikipedia publishes the data about page synonyms in form of 2 dimension tables.

 Page Table has an entry for each page that exists in the wiki.
 The redirect table has an entry for only redirect page ids.
 We need to join these two tables to get a lookup table.